v-Arma/a3g-loadout/README.md

 Notes
 -----
-- All options default to removing the item(s) in question, if you leave the field empty ( ie. `uniform = "";` ), where it makes sense.
+- All options default to removing the item(s) in question, if you leave the field empty, where it makes sense ( ie. `uniform = "";` ).
 - `linkedItems[]` is used in conjunction with the arsenal export and should be avoided if inputting a loadout manually.
 - `uniform`, `backpack` and `vest` options will try and preserve the items inside them, even if you change or completely remove them.
 	If you delete a backpack for example, the system will try and move them to the rest of your inventory, as long as there's space for them.